ipfs/ipfs-docs/docs/concepts/dht.md

 ## Dual DHT

-Many IPFS nodes utilize the publicly shared DHT to discover and advertise content.
+Many IPFS nodes utilize the public [Amino DHT](../concepts/glossary.md#amino) to discover and advertise content.
 However, some nodes operate in segregated networks such as local networks or isolated VPNs.
 For these users, having a DHT where all non-publicly dialable nodes are clients is very problematic since none of them are publicly dialable.

 A separate DHT is available to nodes that are not part of the public network called _LAN DHT_.
-This is completely separate from the public _WAN DHT_.
+This is completely separate from the public Amino _WAN DHT_.
 These two DHTs are separated by utilizing different DHT protocol names:

 | DHT | Path                  |
 | --- | --------------------- |